 As a tenant, you should be diligent about the lease terms and conditions to ensure it works well for you.
 As the adage goes, the devil is in the details, and you should thoroughly read the contract as, in most cases, the terms favor the landlord.

 But for that, you should be familiar with real estate verbiage to avoid future conflict with the landlord.
-You should look up at the lease terms, rent obligations, maintenance requirements, and other subletting obligations.
+You should look up the lease terms, rent obligations, maintenance requirements, and other subletting obligations.
 For instance, a 30-day notice period is deplorable, as relocating to a new place is a time-consuming process.

 Typically, the 70-pages long document is designed to make money for the landlord; therefore, you should get it legally inspected.
 Make sure the property you’re renting is zoned for commercial use and conforms to various legal codes, rules, and regulations.
-Get the HVAC unit checked from a professional to avoid heavy maintenance costs.
+Get the HVAC unit checked by a professional to avoid heavy maintenance costs.

-Solicit Professional Assistance
+Solicit Professional Assistance from a Office Broker

-Tenant and landlord both would want to devise a lease that works in their favor.
+The tenant and landlord both would want to devise a lease that works in their favor.
 However, the gullibility of the tenant puts him in a disadvantageous position.
 To levy up the game, he typically requires professional help from a lawyer, accountant, and broker.

 An attorney or real estate lawyer will help you evict unfavorable lease terms and phrases that could cause financial loss.
 Similarly, you will require a tenant representative for lease negotiations.
 An experienced agent will help you avoid any major mistakes that you would otherwise have made, unknowingly.